github/learn.github.com/pages/rebasing.markdown

 working well and should be rolled in.
 We can either merge in the 'server' branch or we can rebase it in.

-The we can rebase the server branch onto the master branch without having to check it out first by running 'git rebase (base branch) (work branch)' - which will check out the _work branch_ (server) for you and replay it onto the _base branch_ (master).
+Then we can rebase the server branch onto the master branch without having to check it out first by running 'git rebase (base branch) (work branch)' - which will check out the _work branch_ (server) for you and replay it onto the _base branch_ (master).